Posted by tungstenmg Last updated 15th August 2021 reading time

-In difference areas of the UK you can find different amounts of BMV properties.
+In different areas of the UK you can find different amounts of BMV properties.
 Tungsten MG concentrates in Kent and the South East of England is notorious for having limited BMV properties, so it makes our searches more creative and networking is key.
 But to the North such properties are easier to locate which is why we have started to look at areas further North.

 A High Networth Individuals: HNWI is a term Tungsten MG came across when we began to look at investment.
 When we were looking for investment beyond our immediate circle we had to look to HNWI.
-These people have an annual income of £100,000 or more and have net assets of £250,000 or more (excluding primary residence or any benefits payable on termination of service, death or retirement.
-These people are normally regular investors so are able to way up and understand the risk of investment, and they appreciate the long term vision of some investors.
+These individuals have an annual income of £100,000 or more and have net assets of £250,000 or more excluding primary residence or any benefits payable on termination of service, death or retirement.
+These individuals are normally regular investors so are able to way up and understand the risk of investment, and they appreciate the long term vision of some investors.

-Return on Investment is a term used when calculating a performance measure to understand the efficiency of a potential investment.
+Return on Investment is a term used when calculating how well a potential investment will perform.
 You can use ROI to compare a potential project against other investments you have done.
 By calculating the amount of return on a particular investment you can then compare these figures to those of real projects you have completed and decide if it is one to pursue.